FrancesCoronel/personal-website-v3/_posts/2014-05-12-speech-robotics-in-the-workforce.md

 ------------------------------------------------------------------------

-Today I’ll be discussing past and current examples of technological dependence in the economy.
+Today I'll be discussing past and current examples of technological dependence in the economy.
 To get a better sense of this age old fear of technology replacing humans, we also have to go back in time.
 So in essence I will be looking at past and current examples of robotics